 This means you sum up all the carbohydrates consumed during the day and that’s your total carb intake.
 This way is the best for blood sugar control and ketone production.

-What carbs can I eat?
+What carbs can I eat on a keto diet?

 You can eat all kinds of dark leafy greens like salads, kale, spinach.
 You can also have broccoli, cauliflower, zucchini, lettuce, cucumbers, cabbage, peppers and much more.

 I created a printable keto food list to help you understand what are the approved keto foods and what foods to avoid in a keto diet.